rachelnisbet/Educate2025_Coffee/README.md

     * Import the data
     * Remove any rows with missing values
     * Compute summary statistics for all numeric variables
-    * Create a bar chart of coffee consumption by country.
+    * Create a bar chart of Coffee Consumption by Country.

 **5. Move to Python**
 *  Open *coffee.py*